Adriane Galisteu

-Adriane Galisteu (born 18 April 1973) is a Brazilian actress, TV host and former model.
+Adriane Kelemen Galisteu Iódice, better known as Adriane Galisteu (born 18 April 1973), is a Brazilian actress, TV host and former model.

 Biography

 Galisteu was born in the city of São Paulo, daughter of Alberto Galisteu and Emma Kelemen, and lived until she was 18 years old in Lapa, a neighborhood in São Paulo.
 Her father's grandparents, José Galisteo and Maria Muñoz, were Spanish and arrived in Brazil in 1899 on the vessel "Les Alpes", coming from Málaga, Andalusia.
 Her mother is of Hungarian descent.

 Career

 Galisteu has appeared in the Brazilian edition of Playboy magazine on a number of occasions and was a VJ for MTV Brasil.

 Personal life

 She was the girlfriend of Formula One driver Ayrton Senna at the time of his death in a racing accident in the 1994 San Marino Grand Prix.

+Since 2010, Galisteu is married to the businessman Alexandre Iódice, with whom she has a son, named Vittorio.